Endogenous Epistemic Weighting under Heterogeneous Information

+First, the psychometric validity of the assessment stage deserves closer study.
+Key issues include the reliability of peer-generated item pools as estimators of latent competence, the sensitivity of the resulting coefficient map to assessment noise, and the behavior of alternative scoring rules under more realistic response models.

+Second, the strategic robustness of ESCM remains to be characterized.
+The present analysis abstracts from incentives to manipulate item authorship, peer-review evaluations, or assessment responses.
+Formal results on incentive-compatibility and on the coalition size required to overturn a correct collective outcome would substantially strengthen the mechanism's institutional foundations.

-Second, the analysis assumes conditional independence of individual signals.
-Many political environments depart from this assumption due to informational cascades \citep{banerjeeSimple1992,bikhchandaniTheory1992}, media-driven polarization \citep{gagrcinDefending2024}, and network-mediated dependence \citep{acemogluOpinion2011}.
-Extending ESCM to correlated information settings would clarify how endogenous epistemic weighting interacts with redundancy and common informational shocks.
+Third, the analysis assumes conditional independence of individual signals.
+Extending ESCM to settings with informational cascades \citep{banerjeeSimple1992,bikhchandaniTheory1992}, media-driven correlation \citep{gagrcinDefending2024}, or network-mediated dependence \citep{acemogluOpinion2011} would clarify when endogenous reweighting continues to add epistemic value and when it instead amplifies redundancy or common informational shocks.

-Third, ESCM modifies only the aggregation stage and does not constrain how preferences or beliefs are formed.
-Deliberative processes therefore remain fully compatible with the mechanism.
-Understanding how endogenous epistemic weighting interacts with deliberation, learning, and belief updating over time could help bridge epistemic aggregation and deliberative democratic theory \citep{fishkin2018,landemore2020}.
+Fourth, while the numerical analyses provide evidence within the Gaussian approximation, a systematic finite-sample simulation study varying population size, assessment length, and noise levels would more precisely characterize when the CLT benchmark is reliable and how closely it tracks realized finite-sample performance \citep{grimEpistemic2024}.

+Fifth, the present paper focuses on binary collective decisions.
+Extending the framework to multi-option settings would require moving from a scalar competence model to richer confusion structures and from binary aggregation to multi-class competence-sensitive decision rules.